Point Placing Strategies

 Stored Grid Placement

 Like the Basic Grid Placement example above, this example places dots on a grid.
-Rather than drawing immediately, this example stores the locations as an array of simple data objects [{x: ?, y: ?}, {x: ?, y: ?}, ...] and draws them seperately.
-This allows the code to seperate concerns—placing and drawing—and is a better foundation for multistep, iterative, and interactive effects.
+Rather than drawing immediately, this example stores the locations as an array of simple data objects [{x: ?, y: ?}, {x: ?, y: ?}, ...] and draws them separately.
+This allows the code to separate concerns—placing and drawing—and is a better foundation for multistep, iterative, and interactive effects.

 Coding Challenges